smaswin21/smaswin21/README.md

 # 💫 About Me:

 I’m an enthusiastic and hard-working computer science student with deep passion for machine learning, generative AI, and robotics.
-I’m always curious for learning new concepts and would like to explore and work on projects.
-I have worked with python and now I’m exploring C, Cloud Services and Database Design.

 ## 🌐 Socials: